Slow Living August "To-Do" list

 5. Reflect and be Grateful

-6. Embrace the Countryside
+6. Walk the Countryside

 Ideas for Late Summer / August Nature Activities